rfk/withrestart/README.txt

 files that go missing be silently ignored?
 Should they be re-created with some default contents?
 Should a special sentinel value be placed in the data dictionary?
 What value?
-The readall() function does not have enough to decide on an appropriate recovery strategy.
+The readall() function does not have enough information to decide on an appropriate recovery strategy.

-Instead, readall() can provide the *infrastucture* for such recovery strageties and leave the final decision up to the calling code.
+Instead, readall() can provide the *infrastucture* for such recovery strategies and leave the final decision up to the calling code.
 The following definition uses three pre-defined restarts to let the calling code (a) skip the missing file completely, (2) retry the call to open() after taking some corrective